-With that in mind, let’s take a closer look at 11 of the most haunted places in Sacramento!
+With that in mind, let’s take a closer look at the 13 most haunted places in Sacramento, CA!

 Employees have reported seeing the Captain’s ghost sitting on the balcony watching the productions.
-They have also reported hearing phantom footsteps coming from on deck when there is nobody there – or at least nobody is still living!
+They have also reported hearing phantom footsteps on deck when nobody is there – or at least nobody living!

 2. Iceland Skating Rink

-The Iceland Skating Rink in Sacramento gives a whole new meaning to the phrase ‘bone-chilling’!
-The ice rink is apparently haunted by the original owner ‘Pops’ Kerth, who also built the ice rink.
-He apparently still makes his rounds of the building at night, checking that everything is still in order and ready for the next day.
+The Iceland Skating Rink in Sacramento gives a new meaning to the phrase ‘bone-chilling’!
+The ice rink is haunted by the original owner ‘Pops’ Kerth, who also built the ice rink.
+He still makes his rounds of the building at night, checking that everything is in order and ready for the next day.

 3. Paradise Beach

 If you ask locals, they will tell you that Sacramento’s Paradise Beach does not live up to its pretty name!
-In fact, it is more like a nightmare than a coastal paradise!
+It is more like a nightmare than a coastal paradise!

 4. Old Record Store, K Street Mall